School of Speech, Language, Hearing and Occupational Sciences Faculty & Staff

 *Denotes projects involving students.

-Vertigan, A., Slovarp, L., Haines, J. (in press).
+Vertigan, A., Haines, J. Slovarp, L. (2019).
 Speech pathology treatment for chronic refractory cough.
 Journal of Allergy and Clinical Immunology: In Practice.

 *Slovarp, L., Bozarth, E. (2019).
 Altering cough reflex sensitivity with aerosolized capsaicin paired with behavioral cough suppression: A proof-of-concept study.
 Annals of Translational Medicine.